bitsofparag/simple-page-builder/README.md

 - 013 Add internal router

 - 014 Add a welcome page (as the index route)
+    a. set up another html in webpack to serve on the index route

+- 015 Configure router to manage state
+    a. use route params for pages as the source of truth for detecting currently active page

-- 015 Create HTMLElement component that renders on Canvas component
+- 016 Create HTMLElement component that renders on Canvas component